kunalgwala22/tibook_task/README.md

-# Invoice Management System
+# Invoice page

-A responsive Invoice Management System built with **React.js**, designed to streamline the creation, editing, and management of invoices.
+A responsive Invoice page built with **React.js**, designed to streamline the creation, editing, and management of invoices.
 The app features itemized billing, tax and discount calculations, dynamic toggles for invoice status, and customizable notes and terms sections.

 ---